Below are the different ways that Faculty and Staff can be a part of our programs!

 Apply to be an Alternative Break Advisor!

-Alternative Breaks takes students, student leaders, and faculty/staff to communities in need across the country and world to perform vital service with amazing organizations.
-This year, there are two international winter trips, and six spring trips that are both domestic and international.
+Alternative Breaks take students, student leaders, and faculty/staff to communities in need across the country and the world to perform vital service with amazing organizations.
+Currently, there are two international winter trips, and six spring trips that are both domestic and international.
 Alternative Break Advisors are an integral part of the AB Program by providing support throughout the planning process and the trip itself and serving as a resource and mentor for student coordinators and participants before, during and after the trip.

 Please review the following information about the Advisor role and this year’s trip opportunities, and apply if you are interested in advising an Alternative Break.This is a fantastic advising experience to work with highly motivated, dedicated students who care about volunteer service!